-- To select the erasing function, press the DELETE soft key.
-The TNC inquires whether you really intend to erase the file.
+- To select the erasing function, press the DELETE soft key The TNC asks whether you really want to erase the file.

-- ▶ To confirm, press the YES soft key;
+- ▶ To confirm, press the YES soft key, or

 - ▶ To abort erasure, press the NO soft key.

 Deleting a directory